netoptimizer/prototype-kernel/kernel/Documentation/vm/page_pool/introduction.rst

 operations in the address space of the process has a cost that cancels out most of the gains of such zero-copy schemes.

-This mapping cost can solved the same way as the keeping DMA mapped trick.
+This mapping cost can be solved the same way as the keeping DMA mapped trick.
 By keeping the pages VM-mapped to userspace.
 This is a layer that can be added later to the page_pool.
 It will likely be beneficial to also consider using huge-pages (as backing) to reduce